Integrating Math and Science

 Real Estate Lesson Ideas

 This article notes that students often have trouble seeing their school lessons as relevant to real life.
-They suggest that real estate requires skills in math, science, English, social studies and home economics.
-By incorporating real estate-based lessons into your curriculum, you can help students gain valuable skills that can be related to real-life situations.… learn more
+They suggest that real estate requires skills in math, science, English,… learn more